Tutorial | Automation scenarios#

 Dataiku screenshot of the scenarios page showing auto-triggers off.

+Triggers grant control over when scenarios run.
+On top of this, step-based execution controls how scenarios run, once triggered.
 For example, a scenario may have a weekly trigger.
-However, if only a small number of new records are available, we may want steps within the scenario to take different actions.
+However, if only a small number of new records are available, we may want steps within the scenario to behave differently.

 Important